 Since my youngest daughter is heading into first grade in the fall, we’ve been focusing a lot on ways to learn sight words.

 She’s got a great handle on some, but as you know, there are many to learn.

 We’re trying to keep up the practice over the summer, but I definitely want to keep things simple.

 That’s where this fun Find and Tally Sight Words activity comes in.
 It’s easy to prep.
 Simple to do.
 And, it’s fun.

 I started by making a list of sight words that my daughter needs to learn.
 I chose only six because I didn’t want her to be overwhelmed by too many.

-Next, I made it into a pretty chart so it would look good in the pictures for you (plus, I like making things pretty).
-But, this is not at all necessary.
-Grab some paper and jot down a few sight words leaving room for your sight words.
+Next, I made it into a pretty chart to make the activity all the more appealing.
+But, this is not at all necessary, you can just grab some paper and jot down a few sight words leaving room for your sight words.